 The re-creation features original architectural elements such as windows and doors, relocated from Margaret’s home studio at 48 Duxford Street, Paddington, Sydney.
 The interiors are filled with over 20,000 items she collected over many years as subject matter for her paintings.

 These combined elements offer a rich and dynamic context for Olley’s extensive artistic career.
-I had the pleasure of visiting the gallery a number of years ago and viewing what were her personal spaces, enticed by the open doors to her living room (hero image).
+I had the pleasure of visiting the gallery a number of years ago and viewing what were her personal spaces, enticed by the open doors to her living room (opening image).

 Margaret would constantly move and rearrange items in a constant quest for the perfect still life.
-The rooms often so full – it is hard to know where to focus your attention.
+The rooms were often so full – it is hard to know where to focus your attention.

-Margaret would see at least 4 paintings in this section of the room.
+Margaret would see at least 4 paintings in this section of the room: